 Jon Erlandson, Museum of Natural and Cultural History and Department of Anthropology, University of Oregon

-If you are interested in contributing to the research of the Island Extinctions Network, please contact Andrea Kay or Nicole Boivin at the Max Planck Institute for the Science of Human History.
+If you are interested in contributing to the research of the Island Extinctions Network, please contact Andrea Kay and Nicole Boivin at the Max Planck Institute of Geoanthropology.

 Image credit: NASA Visible Earth